edgedb/edgedb/docs/cheatsheet/types.rst

 ----------

-Define a type using abstract links and a computable property that aggregates values from another linked type:
+Define a type using abstract links and a computed property that aggregates values from another linked type:

 .. code-block:: sdl